Rick Darling: 1983–84 and later seasons

-During the 1983–84 summer he returned to the South Australian side, batting down the order.
+During the 1983–84 summer he returned to the South Australian team, batting down the order.
 He scored 58 against Pakistan but in his next game he clashed with South Australian captain David Hookes who wanted Darling to open in the absence of Wayne Phillips, but Darling wanted to bat down the order.
 Hookes responded by making Darling come in at number eight.
 Darling was then told he would have to open in the next game.
 He withdrew for the rest of the season as a result.

 Darling returned for the 1984/85 season, claiming the dispute had been settled.
 He scored 100 in a state trial game but was omitted from the initial state squad.
-He managed to force his way back into the side for several games that summer, making 113 runs at 37 with a highest score of 58.
+He managed to force his way back into the team for several games that summer, making 113 runs at 37 with a highest score of 58.

 In 1985–86 Darling scored a century against the touring Indians.
 It was his best innings of the season, in which Darling made 350 runs at an average of 31.
 Another highlight was 97 against NSW and 60 against NSW.

 In 1986 Darling played Lancashire League cricket for Whalley.
 He scored eight consecutive centuries for them.